 Helmut Dietl is a Bavarian through and through.
 He was born in 1944 in Bad Wiessee, a city on the western shore of the Tegernsee, before growing up in nearby Munich.
-Even from birth, Dietl had film in his blood.
+Even from birth, Dietl had filmmaking in his blood.
 His paternal grandfather was an Austrian actor and director.
 He pursued theater and art history at Munich’s Ludwig Maximilian University and eventually worked for the Munich Kammerspiele, a theater company in the city.

 By the 1970s, Dietl had gotten into television.
 Two decades later, in the 1990s, Dietl’s focus turned to the big screen.
 He released a number of films with his final film, 2012’s Zettl, being a writing collaboration with author/journalist Benjamin von Stuckrad-Barre.

 Sadly, Dietl passed away in March of 2015 in his beloved Munich.
 He was 70 years old.
 You don’t have to be a family member or friend to visit Dietl’s final resting place.
 Dietl is buried at Bogenhausener Friedhof, just a few yards from another legendary German director and writer, Rainer Werner Fassbinder, in central Munich.